- 1/2 lemon

 - Wash lemon well, and quarter it leaving the skin on.
 Combine with juniper berries and place in a large glass 1-liter bottle (or jar).
 Fill with water all the way and close the lid loosely.

-- Leave bottle in a sunny and warm spot on the window seal (or the terrace), for 10-15 days.
+- Leave bottle on the window sill (or the terrace), for 7-15 days.
 A lot of juniper berries will start sinking to the bottom, or travel up and down in the bottle, while water will become yellowish.
 This is your sign that the juice is ready.
 (Please read the note regarding the spot you chose for fermenting.)

 - Strain the juice, transfer to a different bottle, and keep in a cold place.